lenocruz/minishift/README.md

 ```
 curl https://raw.githubusercontent.com/venerari/itikabc/master/script1.sh | /bin/bash

-This will reboot, please login again as root, check for file existence /tmp/minishiftisdone if it is done,
+This needs reboot, please login again as root, check for file existence /tmp/minishiftisdone if it is done installing,
 you may check the process by "ps -ef | grep script2.sh".
 ```